 Before deciding to access your SIPP, you should take financial advice from a financial adviser regulated by the Financial Conduct Authority (FCA) or seek guidance from Pension Wise.
-If you reside overseas you should also seek tax advice and speak with your local financial adviser.
 Pension Wise is a free and impartial guidance service available to you once you are 50 or over.
 They can help you understand the different ways you can take your pension benefits.
 It's available online and they provide appointments over the phone or in person.

-You can call 0800 138 3944 (or +44 203 733 3595 if outside the UK) or go to www.pensionwise.gov.uk to book your appointment or we can book the appointment on your behalf.
+You can call 0800 138 3944 or go to www.pensionwise.gov.uk to book your appointment or we can book the appointment on your behalf.
 Their guidance is impartial and they won't recommend any products or companies or tell you how to invest your money.